Reading fatal stabbings being treated as terrorist incident - police say

 She added: “In terms of the protest and people that attended from Black Lives Matter, we’re all safe, none of us are affected.

-“I have goosebumps knowing that this has happened only a few hours after we all peacefully came together today to talk about change and equality and it’s pretty heartbreaking that this day has been tarnished with violence.”–PA
+“I have goosebumps knowing that this has happened only a few hours after we all peacefully came together today to talk about change and equality, and it’s pretty heartbreaking that this day has been tarnished with violence.”

+Counter terrorism policing are due to make a further statement later today.